aa2655-svg/ECET-230-001-Group-Project/Design/Design-Decisions.md

 - Laser

 ## Future Decisions To Be Made
+- Implement Isaac Sim lab - NVIDIA
-- Mechanical parts
+- Refine code
+- Fix antenna issues

 ## Guiding Principles
 - Must be controlled with a gyroscope/Accelerometer
 - Must use LED as an indicator
-- Integrate a laser and a gripper together somehow
-- Use servos x3 max
+- Use servos x5
+- 9V battery Pack
 - 9V battery

 ## Starting point